A brief history of the Lawa, the first organized society in Thailand – predating the Thais, Dvaravati, & Khmer Empire.

 While the Dvaravati kingdoms of Lavo and Hariphunchai used the Mon script as their primary writing system and are considered to be Mon kingdoms, there is no clear evidence that the Mon people were the primary ethnicity of these empires.
 This has led some Thai and foreign researchers to speculate that the Lawa people may have made up a sizable portion of the population.

 In their own language, the Lawa people call themselves as Lavu’a (La-Woe-A).
-During the Hariphunchai Period, they were referred by to in writings as Milakkha.
+During the Hariphunchai Period, they were referred to in writings as Milakkha.
 Meanwhile, they are referred colloquially by northern Thais as Lua.
 However, modern researchers use the name Lawa to clarify between this group and another ethnic group in Laos know as Lua.

 Culture and Beliefs of the Lawa